beddalumia/ThermalSSRproject/U=0/README.md

 #### Superselected relative entropies

-We provide, for benchmark, implementations of the superselected relative entropy of entanglement, as introduced in [4]
+We provide, for benchmark, implementations of the superselected relative entropy of entanglement, as introduced in [4].
+They are computed in `ssr_ree`.